 Traber signed with the Yankees before the 2008 season and pitched 19 games out of the bullpen that season.
 He then signed with the Boston Red Sox for the 2009 campaign, making only one appearance in the Big Leagues that season.
 The appearance out of the bullpen would be his last ever in a Major League uniform.

 Traber was granted free agency after the ’09 season and signed as a free agent with the Seattle Mariners for 2010.
 He pitched in seven AAA games out of the bullpen before being released in July and thus ending his career as a baseball player.
-Traber now works as a science teacher at Verbum Dei High School in Los Angeles.
+When this interview was originally conducted, Traber was working as a science teacher at Verbum Dei High School in Los Angeles.
 His students already knew who he was before he had ever met them in his first year as a teacher, causing Traber to call his first day in the classroom more nerve-wracking than his first day on a Major League mound.

 With Traber’s students already knowing who he is, he tries to keep his baseball talk to a minimum.

 “I’m pretty careful to talk about that in the correct light.
 I keep it pretty close to the vest,” Traber admitted.
 “Students ask sometimes but I don’t always give them the goods.
 I usually try and spin my experience with something that might be useful to them so that it’s not just about me.
 My biggest goal is for the students to see the work that needs to be done in order to get to where they want to go.
 They can do it, but only they can put the work in.
 It’s rewarding, but can be challenging at times to solidify the message.”